entando/entando-docs/vuepress/docs/v7.0/tutorials/README.md

 ---
 # Learning Paths

-::: tip The Entando Platform simplifies and automates the DevOps lifecycle of applications orchestrated by Kubernetes.
+::: tip Entando simplifies and automates the DevOps lifecycle of applications orchestrated by Kubernetes.

-* Build end-to-end modularity into your application for codebases that are easier to maintain & debug.
+* Build end-to-end modularity into your application for codebases that are easier to maintain and debug.
 * Share and reuse components from a common catalog between teams and applications.
 * Leverage the JHipster blueprint, standardizing and accelerating development.

 :::

-Check out the learning paths below with varying levels of experience and needs for the developer.
+Check out the learning paths below, for varying levels of experience and needs for the developer.

 ## Frontend Development